-2303.1(.2) Contemporary Japan: Institutions and
+2303 Contemporary Japan: Institutions and Culture 3 credit hours

 This course will introduce modern Japan, accentuating the institutions of family, school, and workplace.
 Emphasis will be placed on values, social participation, and the individual's position within the context of contemporary Japanese society.
 No knowledge of the Japanese language is required.